lfagundes/oosheet/docs/using-oosheet.rst

     >>> S().undo()
     >>> S().redo()
     >>> S().save_as('/tmp/oosheet_sandbox.ods')
-    >>> S().quit() # this will close OpenOffice.org
+    >>> S().quit() # this will close LibreOffice

-Any OpenOffice.org event can be generated, not only the ones above.
+Any LibreOffice event can be generated, not only the ones above.
 See :ref:`recording-macros` for instructions on how to discover events.

 Cascading calls
 ===============